My Research Projects

 The monodromy group of a complex function with branch points provides an algebraic structure that encodes the behavior of the function as it is analytically continued around the branch points.
 For example, regardless of how many times the complex logarithm is analytically continued around the origin, each successive rotation only picks up a factor of \(i \pi\).
 The monodromy group of the logarithm, isomorphic to \((\mathbb{Z},+)\), or if you like \((i \pi \mathbb{Z},+)\), quantifies this structure.
 More interesting functions like the polylogarithms have more interesting monodromy groups.
 Computation of the monodromy group is aided by the coproduct.
 The coproduct is an important theoretical tool, but the required computations still remain difficult.
 For functions involving only a handful of terms, the expanded coproduct expression can contain upwards of 20 000 terms.
 It is necessary to factor these expressions, in particular to a minimal number of terms, in order to work with them.
 I introduced efficient computational algorithms for the factorization of coproduct expressions, and provide an implementation of such algorithms in Mathematica.
 In this project I:

-- Established a git repository including Mathematica packages for handling coproducts, symbols, and minimally factoring tensor product expressions.
+- Established a Git repository including Mathematica packages for handling coproducts, symbols, and minimally factoring tensor product expressions.

 - Advanced my knowledge of complex analysis, theoretical computer science, abstract algebra, Mathematica, and typesetting Latex to clearly and unambiguously communicate mathematics.